MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 Τo create a **Boolean value** variable, use the **Set variable** action and populate the input parameter with the expressions **%True%** or  **%False%**.

-Additionally, you can create complex expressions using logical operators, variables and the percentage notation.
-You can find more information about the logical expressions in the [Use variables and the % notation](variable-manipulation.md) article.
+Additionally, you can create complex expressions using logical operators, variables, and the percentage notation.
+For more information about logical expressions, go to [Use variables and the % notation](variable-manipulation.md).

 ![Screenshot of a Set variable action that creates a Boolean value variable.](media\variable-data-types\create-boolean-variable.png)